 Being a good neighbour

-For many of you, moving into a shared house or flat it will be the first time that you encounter neighbours.
-You will have had neighbours in your parental home - but wasn't it always mum or dad who sorted things out with them?
+For many of you, moving into a shared house or flat will be the first time that you encounter neighbours.
 Suddenly you have the added responsibility of being the point of contact and the representative of that house.

-These tips and hints are designed to make that transition a little smoother, and to give you some assistance in some of the things you need to consider.
+These tips and hints are designed to make living independently within a community easier, and to give you assistance with some of the things you need to consider.